0x1eef/ryo.rb/README.md

 Ryo implements prototype-based inheritance, in Ruby.

-Ryo can be suitable for establishing relationships between objects, for acting as a drop-in OpenStruct replacement, and for a number of other scenarios where prototype-based inheritance can be useful.
-JavaScript's implementation of prototype-based inheritance was a source of inspiration and served as a reference point for Ryo's implementation.
+Ryo can be helpful for establishing relationships between objects, for acting as a drop-in _recursive_ OpenStruct replacement, for building configuration objects, and for a number of other scenarios where prototype-based inheritance can prove useful.
+JavaScript's implementation of prototype-based inheritance served as a reference point for Ryo's implementation.

 ## Examples